dribnairb/ed_mission_creator/README.md

 Disable a mission by renamed it (eg. add .disabled to the end of the filename)

 require_event= a list of comma separated key:value pairs.
 Each key is a value in an event from Elite Dangerous.
 Currently the special key "near" is a semi-colon separated list of 4 numbers.
 The first 3 are X;Y;Z location in space and the fourth is a distance in LY.
-The step is considered True if the event contains a StarPos within that distance from the X;Y;Z location require_store= a required step that must have already taken place.
-Must be unique across all missions
+The step is considered True if the event contains a StarPos within that distance from the X;Y;Z location require_store= comma separated list of required steps that must have already taken place.
+Each name must be unique across all missions.
+Prefix of ! means must NOT have been completed yet.

 action_store=store this step as completed.
-Must be unique across all missions action_message=Play a message to the player
+Name must be unique across all missions action_message=Play a message to the player